 Harvard performed a study that showed an 80% decrease in infertility with the lifestyle changes made by switching to a fertility diet.
 Women who followed a combination of five or more lifestyle factors, including changing specific aspects of their diets, experienced more than 80 percent less relative risk of infertility due to ovulation disorders, compared to women who engaged in none of the factors, according to a paper published in “Obstetrics & Gynecology”.

-Another study published by Fertility and Sterility, 11/10/2011 showed that men who consumed more healthy meals each day had better sperm health and count than men who had poor diet and lifestyle habits.
-Men that ate a diet rich in a variety of whole grains, fresh fruits and vegetables, with low red meat consumption had better sperm health, count and motility.
+Another study published by Fertility and Sterility, 11/10/2011 showed that men who consumed more healthy meals each day had better sperm health and count than men who had poor dietary and lifestyle habits.
+Men that ate a diet rich in a variety of whole grains, fresh fruits and vegetables, with low red meat consumption, had better sperm health, count, and motility.

 - Increase nutritional levels by eating whole foods